yagpdb-cc/yagpdb-cc/currency/Readme.md

 Simple Currency System with Changeable Name/Emoji Money.

-It Works With Some Of The Fun Commands that work with Currency, ex: slotsMachine.cc.lua
+It Works With Some Of The Fun Commands that work with Currency, ex: slotsMachine.cc.lua or guessNumber.cc.lua

     Some Current Commands It Have:
      !balance [User/Member] -It Gets The Current Balance of A User Member or if no arguments given, The Users Balance, ex: !balance